joseptnl/Humble-Superhero-App/README.md

 If I had to collaborate with at least one other developer, I would split the application into different features (e.g., the GET endpoint or a new endpoint for deletion).
 Each feature would become a task or a set of tasks.
 Then, I would add these tasks to a Kanban board using tools like Jira or Azure DevOps.
 Finally, each of us would pick up one task at a time.
 Task assignment would be done dynamically, based on the required skills and priority.

-Another agile methodology that, in my opinion, could be a great addition for larger teams or extensive development roadmaps is Scrum.
+Another agile methodology that, in my opinion, could be a great addition with an extensive development roadmap is Scrum.
 What I find most interesting about this methodology is the retrospective meetings held after each sprint.
+As a result, we could improve collaboration.

 Lastly, we would also need to establish a Git workflow.
 Since we would be a two-member team working with Kanban, a simple and effective way to manage Git branches would be by using a feature branch workflow.
 Each feature would be developed in its own branch, which would be merged into master once completed.